Path-Check/paper-cred/payloads/status.1.md

 The **STATUS** QR code is designated to contain information about the vaccination status of the **HOLDER**.

 Fields in the **serialization** order:
-1. `vaccinated`: *Required.* **SHORTNUMERIC**.
+1. `status`: *Required.* **SHORTNUMERIC**.
 The vaccination status of the **HOLDER**.
 Currently designated values are below.
 Future versions of this specification may designate other values as required.
    * 0: The **HOLDER** has not received any vaccination.
    * 1: The **HOLDER** has started, but not completed, a course of vaccination.
    * 2: The **HOLDER** has completed the full vaccination course.